 What should I pay attention to when using the SPEED CONTROL system?

-- At trim speed the SPEED CONTROL may only be used as an emergency control.
-Under no circumstances should the SPEED CONTROL replace the brake handles!
+- At trim speed the SPEED CONTROL may only be used as emergency control, under no circumstances does the SPEED CONTROL replace the brake handles.

 Do the nylon wires in the glider need any special attention or packing method?

 Our nylon wires are flexible and kink resistant, so they won’t break under normal circumstances.
 But due to the packing volume it is a good idea to lay the Rigid Foils in the leading on top of each other on both sides.

 Skywalk "Jet Flaps".
 What are they, how do they work & what advantage do they offer?